corda/corda-docs-portal/content/en/platform/corda/4.9/community/api-persistence.md

   There is no need for a `flush` when catching exceptions around the `withEntityManager` block.
 It will automatically trigger a `flush` when leaving the block.

   {{< note >}}
-  It is recommended that exceptions are handled around a `withEntityManager` block as it is less likely to lead to unexpected behaviour when interacting with JPA.
+  R3 recommends that exceptions are handled around a `withEntityManager` block as it is less likely to lead to unexpected behaviour when interacting with JPA.

   {{< /note >}}